WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Hardware Wallet

-- What specific hardware wallets does Wasabi support?
 - How can I type in the PIN of my Trezor One?
 - How can I manage the passphrase of my Trezor T?
 - Can I use the passphrase of my Trezor One?